kwarunek/aiounittest/README.rst

 Usage
 =====

-Is as simple as using :code:`unittest.TestCase`.
+It's as simple as use of :code:`unittest.TestCase`.
 Full docs at http://aiounittest.readthedocs.io.

 .. code-block:: python